AaltoSciComp/python-for-scicomp/content/dependencies.rst

   quite familiar with Python, still finishing some Python assignments (due in a few weeks) and you give her a Python code for analyzing and plotting your favorite data.
-The thing is that your Python code has been developed by another Master Student (from last year) and requires a pretty old version of Numpy (1.13.1) and Matplotlib (2.2.2) (otherwise the code fails).
-The code could probably work with a recent version of Python but has been validated with Python 3.6 only.
-Having no idea what the code does, she decides that the best approach is to **create an isolated environment** with the same dependencies used previously.
+The thing is that your Python code has been developed by another Master Student (from last year) and requires a older version of Numpy (1.18.1) and Matplotlib (3.1.3) (otherwise the code fails).
+The code could probably work with a recent version of Python but has been validated with Python 3.7 only.
+Having no idea what the code does, she decides that the best approach is to **create an isolated environment** with the same dependencies that were used previously.
 This will give her a baseline for future upgrade and developments.

   For this first exercise, we will be using conda for creating an isolated environment.

   1. Create a conda environment::

-     $ conda create --name python36-env python=3.6 numpy=1.13.1 matplotlib=2.2.2
+     $ conda create --name python37-env python=3.7 numpy=1.18.1 matplotlib=3.1.3

   Conda environments can also be managed (create, update, delete) from the **anaconda-navigator**.
 Check out the corresponding documentation `here